• Skip to main content

 What is comfort food?
 Comfort food is often foods that are high in carbs and tend to be associated with our childhood or home cooking.

-I hope you get to try this recipe and enjoy Amish chicken and rice casserole.
-Let me know in the comments below.
+I hope you enjoy this Amish chicken and rice casserole.
+If you try this recipe, I would love it if you let me know in the comments below.

 More Amish Chicken Recipes you may want to try...